Water Night

 Highlights

-• The inaugral Water Night (2020) was a great success with as much as a 10% increase in water literacy and at least a 23% improvement in their knowledge of water used at home.
+• Over 5 years, Water Night has demonstrated a 38.8% increase in water literacy and at least a 23% improvement in participants knowledge of water used at home.

 • The results to the survey one week after Water Night reported a 10% reduction in daily tap touches, proving the hypothesis that Water Night would highlight participants’ use of their taps so that they would become more mindful and reduce their use.